Code-Institute-Submissions/EasyDeclare/README.md

 ### Media

 -   logo Images were created by Alvin Zedendahl on comission by Hugo Zedendahl
--   Carousel images where acqiured from unsplash.
+-   all other images where acqiured from unsplash.

 ### Acknowledgements